aymane-omari/fpdsScraper/README.md

 ### `scrape_fpds_data(url)`

-This function scrapes data from a single page of the specified FPDS URL and returns a tidy data frame with essential contract details. 📊
+This function scrapes data from a single page of the specified FPDS URL.

 #### Parameters
 - `url`: The URL from which to scrape data.